 The subsequent retracement of the multi-year rally pulled the stock to just below €90 by December 2018.
 The stock then resumed its uptrend and managed to print an all-time high of just above €165 in February 2020, just amid a year that global stocks were being pressured lower due to the economic effects of the coronavirus pandemic.

 Just like its cars, Ferrari stock generates much enthusiasm among investors.
 Here are some of the factors that drive the Ferrari stock:

 - Legislative Issues

 Many jurisdictions around the world are enacting tough legislation regarding the issue of CO2 emissions.
 This does not sit well with Ferrari, whose high-performance cars cannot easily keep up with such legislation.

 - Competitor Performance

-Ferrari faces tough competition from well-regarded supercar manufacturers such as Lamborghini and Porsche.
+Ferrari faces tough competition from well-regarded supercar manufacturers such as Rolls Royce, Daimler, Ford, GM and Tesla.
 The competitors do not follow the low production model that Ferrari pursues, which means that they continually gain more in the stock market share and may shift potential Ferrari customers to their brands.

 - New Product Rollout

 New product rollouts are big events in the automotive world, and particularly so in the supercar category where fans and enthusiasts track and analyse various specifications and components in detail.
 While Ferrari boasts a sticky and emotional consumer base, if the competition edges ahead in terms of technology and car performance, they may manage to eat into a portion of Ferrari’s famed waiting list.

 Ferrari uses a wide range of raw materials from aluminium, steel and carbon fibre to premium leather, wood and a slew of other high-quality components to make cars worth their high price.
 All the materials are sourced from different parts of the world, exposing Ferrari to cost and supply uncertainty, which may consequently impact profitability.